aztechsk/at45db/README.md

 # at45db

-The C library **at45db** provides a driver for AT45DB family of SPI flash memories.
-Supported flash devices: Atmel AT45DB642, Renesas AT45DB641E.
+The C library **at45db** provides a driver for the AT45DB family of SPI flash memories.
+Supported flash devices include the Atmel AT45DB642 and Renesas AT45DB641E.
-The driver supports flash memories in the standard configuration (where the memory page contains extra bytes).
+The driver is designed for flash memories in the standard configuration, where each memory page contains extra bytes.

-### Library features
+### Library Features

 - Standardized API (for the AZTech framework).